WillyWonkaCocoa/flixster/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ### Notes
-Describe any challenges encountered while building the app.
+Challenges encountered while building the app.

 I run into issues creating my own custom cell.
 My app would crash with a "Thread 1 SIGABRT" error after I added the image view, and the cellForRowAt function never gets called. 🙁 Timothy from Codepath helped me resolve the issue through a quick exchange on Slack.
 Thanks Timothy!